-Add to your itinerary of things to do in Potsdam a tour of the old Dutch Quarters (Holländisches Viertel).
-As you walk by, you’ll think you left Germany because the architecture is synonymous with many Dutch buildings.
+Add a tour of the old Dutch Quarters (Holländisches Viertel) to your itinerary of things to do in Potsdam.
+As you walk by, you’ll think you have left Germany because the architecture is synonymous with many Dutch buildings.
 The famous Dutch Quarters are north of Bassinplatz and consist of 134 buildings.

 All the buildings along the Dutch Quarters are made using red brick and contain stripes of white along with the shutter windows.
 The construction of this architectural marvel began in 1737 by Dutch craftsmen.
 It’s still intact and houses the largest community of its kind anywhere else in the world, apart from the Netherlands.

 Be ready to walk for some time, and be sure to wear some comfortable shoes.
 The Dutch Quarters are pretty expansive, covering four city blocks in total.
 Here you can meet tourists from all over the world plus mingle with the locals who love touring this area of Brandenburg.

 Apart from viewing the houses, there are lots of cafes and shops with different items on sale.
 The good news is that this part of the city also offers some of the best things to do in Potsdam at night.
 Enjoy a pint while catching up with friends and locals.